emirps/emirps/README.md

 Hello!
 I'm Kjonaas, or KJ.
-I'm a Discord bot dev, and a huge open source nerd.
-My bot GlobeBot is a purely open source discord bot that uses configuration files.
-I'm currently trying to learn SQL and Java, and a little bit of JavaScript.
-You can reach me via hello@kjonaas.xyz.
+I'm an open source developer, a vegan, and a student.
+I mainly us.e Python but I'm learning a bit of Kotlin and C++.